-This scheme is by construction second-order accurate, and is causal and explicit in the sense that the vector of variables $g_i$ depends only on $g_j$ with $j<i$ and $f_j$ with $j\le i$: information propagates along a null cone of constant $u$ only towards increasing $x$.
+This scheme is explicit, is second-order accurate by construction, and is causal in the sense that the vector of variables $g_i$ depends only on $g_j$ with $j<i$ and $f_j$ with $j\le i$: information propagates along a null cone of constant $u$ only towards increasing $x$.

 To solve the Raychaudhuri equation (\ref{Reqn}) for $R$, we write it in the first-order form

 with